kamrulislam/brosa/README.md

-Brosa Demon
+Brosa Demo
 ==========================

-* First download or clone this repo :)
+* First download or clone this repo
 * You need to have node and bower installed to run this project
 * Then run `npm install` and `bower install` to install dev dependencies.
-Use sudo if needed.
+Use `sudo` if needed.

 You'll need to have Gulp installed.
 If you already have Gulp installed, you can skip the following line.
 It is as simple as running:
 * `npm install -g gulp`